xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ## Fees

-XMTP core developers and researchers are working on outlining a specific fee model for XMTP.
-The team will share a proposed plan as soon as it’s well-defined enough to generate meaningful input.
+XMTP core developers and researchers are working on a specific fee model for XMTP, with the following guiding principles in mind:

-In the meantime, here are more general statements about fees on the XMTP network.
+- Infrastructure costs for the network must remain low even when decentralized, and comparable to the costs for an equivalent centralized messaging service.
+- There must be a sizable free tier for most end users, with the low cost per-user subsidized by the largest apps and bulk senders.
+- There must be a low "take rate": the biggest driver of cost must be infrastructure costs, with any remaining cost returned to the network.

 Have questions or feedback about the fee model for XMTP?
-Post to the [XMTP Community Forums](https://community.xmtp.org/c/development/ideas/54).

-### Who pays to keep the network running?

-Ephemera is committed to keeping the network running.
-Future incentive mechanisms will enable the network to run autonomously of Ephemera.

-### Will XMTP charge messaging fees?

-Currently, messaging incurs no fee.
-As XMTP decentralizes, messaging between participants that opt-in will remain free, while unsolicited messages may incur fees or see token staking requirements.

-There are no messaging-related fees incurred by developers for building with the XMTP SDK.
+See [XMTP fees: Guiding principles and FAQ](https://community.xmtp.org/t/xmtp-fees-guiding-principles-and-faq/795) in the XMTP Community Forums.

 ## Security